igorsteinmacher/INF502-Fall2020/assignments/PA2.md

 Use this function to create/update the files as following (NO REPEATED ENTRIES):
-* when you collect data from a project, you need to add it to a CSV called `projects.csv`
+* when you collect data from a repo, you need to add it to a CSV called `projects.csv`
-* when you collect the pull requests of a project, you need to store them in a file named after the owner and the name of project
+* when you collect the pull requests of a repo, you need to store them in a file named after the owner and the name of repo (projects/owner-project.csv)
-(projects/owner-project.csv)
 * when you collect data from users, you need to add it to a CSV called `users.csv`

 ## Functions to the user
 A user may be able to:
-* request a project collection.
+* request the system to collect data for a specific repository (from GitHub).
 By providing the owner and repository name, your program needs to start the collection of everything
-(project, pull request, users -- including scraped data)
+(repository, pull request, users -- including scraped data)
-* list all projects collected
+* list all repos collected
-* list all pull requests from a project (please list the projects to help the user giving an existing option)
+* list all pull requests from a repo (please list the repos to help the user giving an existing option)
-* list the summary of a project, containing:
+* list the summary of a repo, containing:
    - number of pull requests in `open` state
    - number of pull requests in `closed` state
    - number of users
    - date of the oldest pull requested
    - number of users with a valid twitter account

-* create graphics given a project:
+* create graphics given a repo:
    - boxplot comparing closed and open pull requests in terms of number of commits
    - boxplot comparing closed and open pull requests in terms of additions and deletions
    - boxplot comparing the number of changed files grouped by the author association
    - scatterplot: additions x deletions
    - histogram: number of commits per pull request

- * create graphics considering ALL pull requests from ALL projects:
+ * create graphics considering ALL pull requests from ALL repos:
    - line graph showing the total number of pull requests per day
    - line graph comparing number of open and closed pull requests per day
-   - bars comparing the number of users per project
+   - bars comparing the number of users per repo
    - histogram: number of commits per pull request

 * calculate the correlation between the data collected for a user (following, followers, number of pull requests, number of contributions, etc.)

-* calculate the correlation between all the numeric data in the pull requests for a project
+* calculate the correlation between all the numeric data in the pull requests for a repo

  ## Tests